-Below is an overview of the yearly content of the RE curriculum at MJS.
+Below is an overview of the yearly content of the RE curriculum at MJS and a document showing the progression of teaching and learning across Key Stages 1 & 2.
 It is based on the Derbyshire RE Syllabus 2019 Scheme of work.

 Our RE lessons aim to offer a broad and rich RE curriculum to allow for coverage of the areas prescribed; to allow for a variety of ways to explore religions, their community and personal development and wellbeing.
 The lessons aim to provide a high quality, coherent and progressive experience of the subject, with scope for cross-curricular learning.
 Through each unit, children will know about and understand a range of religions and world views.
 They will be able to identify, investigate and respond to a variety of issues.
 SMSC (Social, Moral, Spiritual and Cultural), personal growth and community cohesion are featured throughout and are there to ensure opportunities for children to develop positive attitudes and values and to reflect on and relate their learning in RE to their own experiences.
 The outcome of our teaching and learning is to make sure that children understand the relevance of RE in today’s modern world and how it affects our lives.

 We are using the RE lesson ideas and planning in the Derbyshire syllabus 2019 Scheme of work to offer a broad range of study for children studying RE.
 The syllabus is based around a key question approach, where the questions allow children to access the focus to be studied.
 There are detailed outlines of lesson ideas for each question.
 These support staff in delivering high-quality RE that enables coherence and progression in the pupils’ learning.